Kureev/react-native-blur/README.md

 ```

 In this example, the `Image` component will be blurred, because the `BlurView` in positioned on top.
 But the `Text` will stay unblurred.

-Note that `viewRef` is only required if you need to support Android.
-See the [Android section](#android) for more details.

 ### VibrancyView